 This may sound like a new concept but it actually dates back to the 1940s, however, it is only now that we are learning to harness it for the benefit of more and more women.
 In 1942 Dr Grantly Dick-Read, an English obstetrician on whose principles the National Childbirth Trust (NCT) was founded, published his forward-thinking book Childbirth Without Fear.
 He strongly believed that the fear felt by most women during birth affected the pain they ultimately went through.
 He realised that these fearful emotions caused blood to be filtered away from the uterus, which, as a result, was left without oxygen and could not perform its function efficiently or without pain.

-Many years later, the renowned US hynotherapist Marie Mongan used this theory to produce an antenatal education programme based on self-hypnosis, the goal of which was to achieve optimum relaxation during labour and delivery.
+Many years later, the renowned US hynotherapist Marie Mongan used this theory to produce an antenatal education programme based on self-hypnosis, called hypnobirthing, with the goal of achieving optimum relaxation during labour and birth.
+The first hypnobirthing baby was Marie Mongan’s grandson, Kai in 1990.
 Our minds are powerful instruments and we can learn to use them for our benefit.

 Understanding how your body works is one of the first stumbling blocks to overcome when trying to achieve a more relaxed state.
 Ever felt so stressed that you’ve had to take a week off work?
 Well, how you feel has a big impact on your body.